Translators in Programming Languages

 Compiler and interpreter are both used to convert high-level programs to machine code.
 Assembler is used to convert low-level programs to machine code.

-A compiler is the system software that translates High-level programming language code into binary format in a single step except for those lines which are having the error.
+A compiler is the system software that translates High-level programming language code into binary format in a single step except for those lines which are having an error.
 It checks all kinds of limits, ranges, errors, etc. But its execution time is more and occupies the largest part of the memory.

 It is the system software that converts assembly language instructions into binary formats.

 An Operating System (OS) is an interface between a computer user and computer hardware.
 An Operating system is a software that performs all the basic tasks like file management, memory management, process management, handling input and output, and controlling peripheral devices such as disk drives and Printers.

 A loader is a program that loads the machine codes of a program into system memory.
 And a locator is a program that assigns specific memory addresses for each machine code of a program that is to be loaded into system memory.

 Usually, a longer program is divided into a number of smaller subprograms called modules.
 It is easier to develop, test, and debug smaller programs.
 A linker is a program that links smaller programs to form a single program.
 The linker links the machine codes of the program.
 Therefore, it accepts the user’s programs after the editor has edited the program, and the compiler has produced machine codes of the program.
 The Process is called Linking.